 Schedules of visit

-Saying that there are 2 schedules to visit the Machu Picchu mountain.
+Saying that there are 2 schedules access to Machu Picchu mountain.
 One from 07:00 am – 08:00 am.
 And the other one is from 08:00 am – 09:00 am.
 Both are the ranges of time in which you can enter the mountain.
-Each schedule offers only 200 tickets of availability per day, making a total of 400 entrances per day, not more.
-Therefore, buying your entrances in advance will be our best recommendation for you.
+Each schedule offers only 200 tickets available per day, making a total of 400 entrances per day, not more.
+Therefore, buying your entrances in advance will be our best recommendation.

 07:00 am – 08:00 am

-Within this shift, about 200 people a day are allowed to enter.
-This shift is perfect for those who decided to stay in Aguas Calientes the night before.
-It is advisable to be at the entrance of the citadel first thing in the morning and thus avoid long lines.
 The advantage of this turn is that once at the top, you can see how Machu Picchu fills up slowly with tourists.
-If you have this schedule of the visit, you can do the hiking to Machu Picchu first and after the visit to the citadel.
+If you have this schedule for the visit, you can hike to Machu Picchu first and then visit the citadel after.
 If we forgot, this schedule is perfect for a honeymoon in Machu Picchu, too!

 09:00 am – 08:00 am